edyu/wtf-zig-zap/README.md

 Let me explain each of these reasons:

-[Rene](https://github.com/renerocksai) originally started [**Zap**](https://github.com/zigzap/zap) for his own use for work so it was designed to make his work easier.
+[Rene](https://github.com/renerocksai) originally started [**Zap**](https://github.com/zigzap/zap) for his own use at work so it was designed to make his work easier.
 He made many decisions along the way and I believe he made many correct decisions.

 He will not implement something just because every other webserver has it nor would he implement something in the same way that other web-servers implemented the feature.

 [**Zap**](https://github.com/zigzap/zap) is extremely fast because [facil.io](https://facil.io) is extremely fast.
 You can check out the full benchmark [here](https://github.com/zigzap/zap/blob/master/blazingly-fast.md).

-Of course, benchmarks doesn't tell the full story and can be easily manipulated but it will show at least that the bottleneck is definitely not in [**Zap**](https://github.com/zigzap/zap) or **Zig** itself.
+Of course, a benchmark doesn't tell the full story and can be easily manipulated but it at least shows that bottleneck is definitely not in [**Zap**](https://github.com/zigzap/zap) or **Zig** itself.

 ![Zap Request/Second](https://raw.githubusercontent.com/zigzap/zap/master/wrk/samples/req_per_sec_graph.png)

 ![Zap Transfer/Second](https://raw.githubusercontent.com/zigzap/zap/master/wrk/samples/xfer_per_sec_graph.png)

-[**Zap**](https://github.com/zigzap/zap) is simple because [Rene](https://github.com/renerocksai) didn't implement anything he didn't need and when he does need a feature, he tried to implement it in a very straightforward way which is inline with the design philosophy of **Zig** itself.
+[**Zap**](https://github.com/zigzap/zap) is simple because [Rene](https://github.com/renerocksai) didn't implement anything he didn't need and when he did need a feature, he tried to implement it in a straightforward manner.
 His code is a pleasure to read and I can honestly say that he was probably the primary reason I was able to learn **Zig**.

 [**Zap**](https://github.com/zig) also has one of the best [examples](https://github.com/zigzap/zap/tree/master/examples) of any projects on github.
 Just by looking at the [example](https://github.com/zigzap/zap/tree/master/examples), you should be able to get up to speed quickly.